 Where To Plant

 Moringa trees can be grown in the ground, but are often started in containers.
+We sell Air Pots in our store that make container growing easy!
 It’s important to protect young plants and saplings from harsh winds and stormy weather.
 You can use wind barriers around the plants that comprise heavy bags of rocks, potting soil, and sand.

 Moringa trees have a deep taproot system, which means they need lots of space to stretch out their roots in the soil.
 The trees generally prefer loamy or sandy soils with a neutral pH.
 They will need to have full sun exposure year-round, so be sure to provide that.

 Since the plant is native to subtropical and semi-arid regions, it can only tolerate light frost.
 Regular weather below 45 degrees Fahrenheit can be detrimental to the trees.